Travel Experts - Bosnia

-A retired Foreign Service Officer, Louis Sell worked for 28 years with the U.S. Department of State, including eight years each in Yugoslavia and the former Soviet Union and Russia.
+A retired Foreign Service Officer, Louis Sell, our Bosnia and Serbia Tour Guide, worked for 28 years with the U.S. Department of State, including eight years each in Yugoslavia and the former Soviet Union and Russia.

 He served as US representative to the Joint Consultative Group in Vienna, as Director of the Office of Russian and Eurasian Analysis, and as Executive Secretary of the US delegation to the Strategic Arms Reduction Talks.